 Crucially, hiring an attorney usually involves large upfront costs.
 It's common for lawyers to require a retainer (an advance deposit) of several thousand dollars.
 For example, one education law group in Connecticut starts with a $5,000 retainer and warns that in all but the simplest cases, parents should "expect to pay at least double that amount" by case conclusion.

 Legal action is expensive, and that's exactly why many families try an advocate first.
 Independent advocates charge less than attorneys in part because they operate in the educational consultation realm rather than the courtroom.
-As one guide puts it, advocates' hourly fees are "significantly lower" than attorneys' rates, which can reach $500/hour or more.
+No bar license, no litigation overhead, and no billable court prep means a lower hourly rate for the same IEP table.

-For instance, one special education consultant notes that while a special education attorney might charge $300–$500+ per hour, a special education advocate might charge $150–$300 per hour for their services.
-The advocate's focus is on practical educational solutions—like IEP meetings, service negotiations, and collaborative problem-solving—rather than legal due process.
-That often makes advocacy a more accessible and affordable first step.
+The math is straightforward: where a special education attorney might charge $300–$500+ per hour, a special education advocate typically charges $100–$300 per hour.
+The advocate's focus is on practical educational solutions (IEP meetings, service negotiations, and collaborative problem-solving) rather than legal due process.
+That makes advocacy a more accessible and affordable first step, and even among families who do escalate, most cases settle before reaching a hearing.

 Advocates vs. Attorneys: Cost Comparison